Stickydicee/portfolio/proxmox/proxmox-install/post-install.md

 > 🔎 I highly recommend browsing the list of available scripts on the site.
 It’s a valuable toolbox.

 ---
-## 🧠 What the Script Does (Simplified Overview)

-Once the script runs, it brings up a terminal UI.
-Use:
-- **SPACE** to select options
-- **ENTER** to confirm selections

-Then, the script will:
-- ✅ Correct APT sources to use standard Debian ones
-- ✅ Ask if you want to disable the enterprise repo (recommended if you don’t have a paid license)
-- ✅ Ask if you want to enable the no-subscription repo (recommended for free users)
-- ✅ Configure Ceph repos (optional; for storage clusters)
-- ✅ Ask if you want to enable the `pvetest` repo (not recommended for production and for less advanced Proxmox VE users)
-- ✅ Ask if you want to disable the subscription nag popup
-- ✅ Ask if you want to configure High Availability (HA)
-- ✅ Ask if you want to update the Proxmox system (`apt update && apt dist-upgrade`)

----

 ## 🖥️ How to Open the Shell